MarsBased/marsbased-website-old/_posts/2016-01-29-Looking-Back-to-2105-A-Year-Out-of-this-World.markdown

 We have been very actively involved with the Barcelona startup community.
 It goes a long way back, even to some months before creating MarsBased, when <a href="http://marsbased.com/blog/2013/11/07/startup-circle-barcelona" title="Startup Circle in Barcelona" target="_blank">we started the Startup Circle community</a> in Barcelona.

 This year <a href="http://marsbased.com/blog/2015/09/21/Five-Reasons-Why-Your-Company-Should-Organise-an-Event/" target="_blank" title="We pulled the plug on Startup Circle">we pulled the plug on Startup Circle</a>, as we felt it had too much in common with Startup Grind, so we ended up merging them.
+If you want to go fast, go alone.
+If you want to go far, go together.

 As for <a href="http://www.startupgrind.cat" title="Startup Grind BCN" target="_blank">Startup Grind</a>, we have completed twelve more events (one every month, no exceptions!) upping the average attendance to 85 people, maxing at 180 in the event with the Wallapop founder Miguel Vicente.
 The event has also grown, as we've welcomed three new volunteers and have therefore enlarged the family.
 Also, I have been appointed as Regional Director for Southern Europe.
 So now I am responsible for Startup Grind Chapters in Spain, Portugal, Italy, Austria and Switzerland, in addition to those on Mars.